Tag: Mass Casualty Commission

 There are still too many unanswered questions about what prompted the RCMP to charge Lisa Banfield, the common-law spouse of the Nova Scotia mass killer, for supplying him with ammunition a month before the deadly rampage.
 That’s one reason why Banfield’s decision to sue the federal and provincial governments for “malicious prosecution” — she says […]

 Last week, Examiner editor Tim Bousquet asked ‘What’s the point of the Mass Casualty Commission?’
 In his column today, Stephen Kimber offers a (slightly) more hopeful take.
 He says it’s too soon to know.
-The Mass Casualty Commission, with (left to right) commissioners Leanne Fitch, Michael MacDonald, and Kim Stanton, in February 2022.
-Pool photo […]
+So… is it already too late for the Mass Casualty Commission’s final report to matter?
+Was its credibility irreparably shredded even […]

 Cross-examination isn’t the only valid — or always best — truth-seeking method of testing evidence.
 And, in light of last week’s controversy over Lisa Banfield’s appearance before the mass casualty commission, it’s worth asking whether the truth was all that was being sought.
 “We keep getting confronted by people who seem to have a perception […]